open-data-product/open-data-product-berlin-microcensus-housing-situation-source-aligned/docs/data-product-canvas.md

 **We help achieving ...**
 **We know, we are getting there based on ..., ..., ...**

+We believe that this data product can be used to derive any kind of data based product.

 ## Classification

 **The nature of the exposed data (source-aligned, aggregate, consumer-aligned)**

+This data product is source-aligned since the contained csv files represent the source data.

 ## Ubiquitous Language